isabelroses/website/content/im-not-mad-im-disapointed.md

 First off, overlays should not be consumed with a system like `overlays.x86_64-linux` or `overlays.x86_64-linux.default`.
 Please stop yourself if you ever get here.
-Instead, overlays should be consumed like `source.overlays.name`, to archive that consider this template:
+Instead, overlays should be consumed like `source.overlays.name`, to improve upon this consider the following template:

 ```nix
 {